o3de/o3de.org/content/docs/userguide/rendering/lighting/hdr-tone-mapping.md

 ---
-description: ' Use HDR tone mapping settings to control the light and dark values in your &ALY; scene. '
+description: ' Use HDR tone mapping settings to control the light and dark values in your Lumberyard scene. '
 title: HDR Settings
 ---
 # HDR Settings {#enviro-lighting-hdr-tone-mapping}